theodo/dojo-serverless/docs/session-1.md

 - If you want to deploy only one function, use `serverless deploy -f <your-function-name>`.
 It is much faster (~5s) than deploying a stack (~30s) but will only deploy the function's code, not any config change in your `serverless.yml`.
 - To call locally one function, use `serverless invoke -f <your-function-name> --path path/to/mocked-event.json`

 Done ?
-Good !
+Nice work !
 Don't forget to kill your stack by running `serverless remove` in the backend folder !

-To see final result, checkout session-2 branch
+To see final result, checkout the start of [session 2](./session-2.md).

 ### Bonus: Bootstrap your serverless application